 Crowning just one title the "best PS4 game" isn't easy.
 That's because the console is now in its sixth year, and this multi-tiered black box has a truly overwhelming selection of titles available.

-So what to choose?
+So what should you choose?
 This list of the very best PS4 games mixes up solid PS4 classics with the latest releases that demand your attention.
 Whether you’re playing on a standard PS4 and just waiting for that juicy next-gen offering, or were too hungry for 4K so have upgraded to a PS4 Pro, these are the games to add to your already busy to-do list.

 Whether you want triple A action or indie gems, it’s all here.
 In no particular order, here are the 20 best PS4 games you can play right now.